Why should you think about changing course towards a product-led growth strategy?

 What is product-led growth?

-Product-led growth (PLG) is a GTM strategy that relies on your product to acquire leads, convert users into customers and retain their business.
+Product-led growth (PLG) is a GTM that relies on your product to acquire, convert and retain users.

-PLG was officially coined in 2016 by Blake Bartlett, VC at OpenView, but many tools (like Podio) were using a self-service model as far back as 2010.
-Over the next couple of years, the concept made waves in the SaaS world, quickly becoming one of the biggest trends in software.
+PLG was officially coined in 2016 by Blake Bartlett, VC at OpenView.
+Over the next couple of years, the concept made waves in the SaaS world and with software companies, quickly becoming one of the biggest trends in SaaS.

 What does a product-led model look like in practice?

-Instead of trying to get a prospect to jump straight to a paid subscription, PLG focuses on offering a free trial, freemium, or demo model.
+Instead of trying to get a prospect to jump straight on board with a paid subscription, PLG focuses on offering a free trial, freemium, or demo model.

-Removing friction like discovery calls, demos, and hidden fees empowers users to start using your product immediately and become "sticky" by demonstrating your value.
+Removing friction like discovery calls, tailored demo requests, and hidden fees empowers users to start using your product immediately and become "sticky" by demonstrating your value.

-With all the typical sales hurdles out of the way, it's plain sailing for users to self-convert and become loyal, paying customers.
+With all the typical sales icebergs out of the way, it's plain sailing to self-convert users into customers.

 Why is PLG the future of SaaS?

-But over the years, the product-led growth model has developed with a single goal: to put the customer first.
+But over the years, the product-led growth model has developed with a single goal in mind: to put the customer first.

-We have more companies allowing the customer to pay for usage rather than features, offering Beta testing to power users to convert on release, and using tools to identify leads based on user behavior.
+We have more companies allowing the customer to pay for usage rather than features, offering Beta testing to power users to convert on release, and using tools like Intercom to identify leads based on usage patterns.

 "As more and more companies deploy this style of selling, it's the companies who truly understand what the customer wants, what the customer is doing, and why they're doing it, that will win the most," says Ryan Nutley, Director of Sales Engineering at Datadog.

-Ryan predicts a much more holistic product-led strategy approach will be the norm in the next 10 years.
+Ryan predicts a more holistic product-led strategy approach will be the norm in the next ten years.